-But the masterpiece is there – Bach invented a new type of concerto, not really Italian and not really in the French style, but an original form structuring melodies of obvious beauty with richly written music.
-The concertos follow one another without resembling each other, for different numbers of musicians and solo instruments, united by Bach's creative power.
-The result is an exceptional corpus, ranging from a concert of viols in the ancient style (but what irresistible volubility with seven musicians!) to an orchestral format wiht nineteen musicians including two horns and three oboes.
+A masterpiece, a fantastic demonstration of Bach's genius in a new type of concerto, one that is neither Italian nor French, but rather an original form, structuring melodies of obvious beauty with opulent writing.
+The concertos succeed each other without being similar, different in forces and solo instruments, united by Bach's inventive energy.
+The result is an exceptional corpus, ranging from the old-fashioned viol concerto (but what irresistible volubility, with its seven performers!) to the orchestral form of nineteen musicians including two horns and three oboes.

-The future of this work is on par with the gems it contains: today it is the groundwork of chamber and orchestral music, especially in Germany where it is the Bible for instrumentalists.
-The virtuosos of the Akademie Für Alte Musik Berlin have been chiselling baroque interpretations on early music instruments for thirty years, and the Brandenburg Concertos are their iconic programme: they are ready to share their choreographic energy and intoxicating counterpoint.
+The posterity of this work is on par with the gems it contains; today it is the basis of chamber and orchestral music, especially in Germany where it is the Bible of instrumentalists.
+The virtuosos of the Akademie Für Alte Musik Berlin have been chiseling Baroque interpretations on early instruments for thirty years, and these Brandenburg Concertos are their battle-horse: here they are ready to bring out their choreographic energy and their intoxicating counterpoint!

 Johann Sebastian Bach (1685 – 1750)